WillDent/guess-that-tune-admin/iOSAPI_TODO.md

 > - JWT authentication helpers implemented in `lib/auth/require-auth.ts`, tested in `tests/utils/require-auth.test.ts`.
 > - Rate limiting implemented in `lib/rate-limit.ts`, tested in `tests/utils/rate-limit.test.ts`.
 > - Input validation implemented in `lib/validation.ts`, tested in `tests/utils/validation.test.ts`.
+> - **XP/level system, stats, and leaderboard logic now use shared utilities and are fully tested.**

 This document outlines all tasks required to implement the iOS API as specified in `iOSAPISpecs.md` and `docs/openapi.yaml`.
 Tasks are grouped by area: database, API endpoints, business logic, and testing.